jmratwork/techanalysissecmanage-crcz/docs/subcase_1b_guide.md

    - `Completed OWASP ZAP scan against 10.10.0.4`

    After the tools finish, the script checks for these indicators and logs an overall pass/fail evaluation.
 Results are forwarded to the NG-SIEM ingestion endpoint and completion is reported back to the training platform.
-4. Document discovered vulnerabilities and provide them to the instructor.
+3. Compile the scan outputs into a findings report and submit it to the instructor.

 ## Phishing Awareness Quiz